 }

-But be careful, by doing this you reduce the user experience, as your visitor will not see any difference when hovering over the links and will not know if they can click, so you should set a cursor state for the whole site and a different state when hovering over the links (using 2 images) :
+But be careful, by doing this, you reduce the user experience, as your visitor will not see any difference when browsing the links and will not know if it can click, so it is necessary to define a cursor status for the entire site and a different status when browsing the links (using 2 images):

 /* changer l'apparence du curseur sur tout le site (UX) */